-So you’ve tried all the ‘better sleep tips;’ seen a doctor, dieted, exercised, excluded caffeine and bad foods etc, and nothing seems to really help?
+So you’ve tried all the ‘better sleep tips;’ seen a doctor, dieted, exercised, excluded caffeine and bad foods etc, and nothing seems to really help you with your sleep disorder?
 If so, don’t lose hope.
 Researchers are learning new and effective ways to help us regain those few precious hours and even minutes of sleep.
 One of these most effective treatments is called Sleep Restriction Therapy.

 Dr. Spielman at Columbia Presbyterian in New York may have pioneered a new, effective treatment called sleep restriction therapy.
 Within a month, his insomniacs were sleeping a good seven hours, and they reported that the quality of their sleep was much improved.